An AEC framework for fields with commuting automorphisms: Introduction

 \section{Introduction}

 A \emph{field with commuting automorphisms} is a field $(K,+, \cdot)$ together with distinguished field automorphisms $\sigma_1, \ldots, \sigma_n$ that are required to commute, i.e. $\sigma_i \sigma_j=\sigma_j \sigma_i$ for all $i,j=1, \ldots, n$.
-Fields with commuting automorphisms arise as a generalisation of \emph{difference fields}, which are fields with one distinguished automorphism.
-A. Macintyre showed in \cite{mac} that the class of existentially closed difference fields is first-order axiomatizable, i.e. that the theory of difference fields has a model companion.
+Fields with commuting automorphisms arise as a generalisation of fields with one distinguished automorphism.
+A \emph{difference field} is sometimes defined to be a field with one distinguished automorphism (see e.g. \cite{cohn2}) but some authors (e.g. \cite{levin}) employ the term to refer to a field with several commuting automorphisms.
+A. Macintyre showed in \cite{mac} that the class of existentially closed difference fields with only one automorphism is first-order axiomatizable, i.e. that the theory of difference fields with one automorphism has a model companion.
 Z. Chatzidakis and E. Hrushovski call this model companion ACFA.
 They studied its model theory in depth in \cite{ChHr}, and continued this effort together with Y. Peterzil in \cite{CHP}.
 Hrushovski used the results on difference fields in his model theoretic proof for the Manin-Mumford conjecture, a statement in arithmetic geometry \cite{manin}.
 Moreover, Chatzidakis and Hrushovski have used model theory of difference fields to study algebraic dynamics in \cite{dyn1, dyn2}.
 These results highlight the potential for applications in this line of research.

 In a difference field, there is a geometry of difference varieties where zero sets of difference polynomials generate the closed sets in a Noetherian topology that resembles the Zariski topology on an algebraically closed field (see e.g. \cite{cohn2, levin}).
 Here, the existentially closed difference fields play a similar role as algebraically closed fields in algebraic geometry.
 In \cite{ChHr}, Chatzidakis and Hrushovski described the dimension theory for ACFA, including a decomposition into one-dimensional definable sets.
 They classified the possible combinatorial geometries underlying the one-dimensional sets and proved that Zilber's Trichotomy holds in characteristic 0.
 In \cite{CHP}, they presented a new proof for the trichotomy result that also applies in positive characteristic.